Slamdunk/phpstan-extensions/README.md

     1. `@covers`
     1. `@coversDefaultClass`
     1. `@uses`
+1.  `SlamPhpStan\AccessGlobalVariableWithinContextRule`: inhibit the access to globals within classes that extend or implement a certain class/interface
 1.  `SlamPhpStan\AccessStaticPropertyWithinModelContextRule`: inhibit the access to static attributes of a class within classes that extend or implement a certain class/interface, useful to prohibit usage of singletons in models